abilify1/HashCrack/README.md

 # HashCrack
-Hasher and cracker with python.
+Hasher and cracker password with python.